nagarajusfcrm2019/LWCAssignment/README.md

 2nd Approach: Standard Apex Method with @AuraEnabled In this approach, we stay entirely within the Salesforce platform.
 Instead of using a RESTful service, we rely on the built-in communication between Apex and Lightning Web Components (LWC) using @AuraEnabled methods.
 This is suitable when there’s no need to expose the functionality externally, and everything is executed within the trusted Salesforce environment.

+Note: I have developed this with both approaches.